vanHeemstraSystems/babylonjs-egg/README.md

 babylonjs-egg
 # BabylonJS - Egg

-Based on "ABC" at https://www.abc.com/
+Based on "Blender 2.80 Tutorial: How To Convert A Sphere To An Egg Shape." at https://www.youtube.com/watch?v=S07_233XjtQ

 ## 100 - Introduction